mindyor/match-expenses/README.md

 * description mappings are most relevant to the last city I happened to be in
 * csv headers my bank (Chase) uses

 I've also noticed that airlines and hotels don't quite group their charges the same way I'll put things into expensify.
 For example, I might make 3 separate booking for airbnb and expense them separately, but get charged in lump sum.
 This script does not match those reimbursements/transactions.

+Due to some combination of the fuzziness of matching, not taking out transactions when they match), and general laziness and wanting to use sets, multiple expenses might be marked as matched even if they match to the same transaction.
+So, for example, if you expensed 2 coffees but only bought one, this script would not complain.
+And if you got 2 of the same coffees on the same days, and only expensed one of them, this script still would not complain.

 Proceed at your own risk :)